TonySFU/CMPT-470/HW1/HW1.md

 Passing the HTML into an HTML Validator should return no warnings or errors.
 1 mark.

 # Summary
-I did all the requirements on the above, I found out using Chrome DevTools to emulate mobile screen was a little bit different with the real mobile device.
-So I did the test on my phone and made fully functional.
+I did all the requirements on the above, I found out using Chrome DevTools to emulate mobile screen was a little bit different on the real mobile device.
+So I did the test on my phone and made it fully functional.

-Here is my website on server.
+Here is my website on server:

 [HW1][hw1]